dan-unitbv/wild-daisy/README.md

-A simple HTML website about an imaginary television channel.
+A simple HTML website for an imaginary television channel.